PostHog/posthog.com/contents/blog/best-open-source-analytics-tools.md

 - No cookies required, GDPR compliant out of the box

 #### Open source license and monetization
-Plausible Analytics is available under a AGPLv3 license and can be self-hosted via Docker.
+Plausible Analytics is available under a AGPLv3 license and can be self-hosted via Docker Compose.
 Pricing for its hosted version starts at €9 per month for 10,000 monthly pageviews.

 > **Also consider:** Plausible is one of a large subset of privacy-first analytics products that have proven popular in the wake of GDPR and less permissive attitudes to user tracking.
 [Umami](https://umami.is/) is another popular, open-source product in this space.
 Read our [GDPR analytics guide](/blog/best-gdpr-compliant-analytics-tools) for more options.